Blood Transfusions for People with Cancer

 People with cancer might need blood transfusions because of the cancer itself.
 For instance:

-- Some cancers (especially digestive system cancers) cause internal bleeding, which can lead to anemia (pronounced uh-NEE-me-uh) from too few red blood cells; see “Red blood cell transfusions” under “Types of transfusions.”
+- Some cancers (especially digestive system cancers) cause internal bleeding, which can lead to anemia from too few red blood cells; see “Red blood cell transfusions” in the next section.

 - Blood cells are made in the bone marrow, the spongy center of certain bones.
 Cancers that start in the bone marrow (like leukemias) or cancers that spread there from other places may crowd out normal blood-making cells, leading to low blood counts.